cthiebaud/openmozart.net/README.md

 718 permutations of the word "RICARD" colored in such a way as to make a bottle appear.

-Permutations are randomly sorted and the order changes with each refresh of the page.
+Permutations are randomly sorted; the order changes with each refresh of the page.

 The (2) identity permutations "RICARD" are replaced by "∅∅∅∅∅∅"